 The setup of the yearly PaPs catalogue can help to improve punctuality by implementing specific procedures on harmonisation at border points.
-Furthermore, an improvement in punctuality can be achieved by insisting on realistic train paths and offer buffer time between train paths between Corridor sections.
+Furthermore, an improvement in punctuality can be achieved by insisting on realistic train paths.
 With these three strategies, RFC North Sea-Mediterranean intends to contribute to the improvement of punctuality on problematic Corridor sections and passing points.

-To fix a measurable objective, we have taken into account the punctuality of the past years, measured from more than 30 minutes delay, on a selection of Corridor trains, in 24 measuring points along the corridor.
+To fix a measurable objective, we have taken into account the punctuality of the past years, measured from more than 30 minutes delay, on a selection of Corridor trains, in 26 measuring points along the corridor.

-For the near future, the corridor will not see a big rise in available capacity due to works.
-Continuing works for example on the installation of the ETCS system or maintenance during the night on the heavily charged Alsace and Artère Nord-Est-lines, makes an improvement of the current punctuality very unlikely.
+In the near future, the corridor will not see a big rise in available capacity due to works.
+Continuing works for example on the installation of the ETCS system or maintenance during the night on the heavily used Alsace and Artère Nord-Est-lines, makes an improvement of the current punctuality very unlikely.